 Day 1 – Sunday 29 July

-Trip to Switzerland, 3* Holiday Inn Express in Zürich (3 nights, including breakfast).
+Trip to Switzerland, pick-up stop in Luxembourg City (near centre), 3* Holiday Inn Express in Zürich (3 nights, including breakfast).
 We depart on Sunday to prevent getting stuck in traffic on the busy “Black Saturday” on the German highways.

 Day 2 or 3 – Monday 30 July & Tuesday 31 July: Zürich, Liechtenstein, Appenzell, Luzern & Titlis The 2nd and 3rd day can be switched, depending on the weather conditions around the Titlis region.